HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/computeroccurve.md

 ### Test prediction file

-*Path to the file containing predictions on the test portion of the dataset.*
+*File containing predictions on the test portion of the dataset.*

 |  **Property**           | **Value**           |
 |:------------------------|:--------------------|